chris-langfield/chris-langfield.github.io/menu/about.md

 permalink: /about
 ---

-I am a [research software engineer](https://us-rse.org/) at Princeton University, in the Program for Applied and Computational Mathematics.
+I am a [research software engineer](https://us-rse.org/) at the [International Brain Lab](https://github.com/int-brain-lab) based at Columbia University.
 I studied applied mathematics at the University of Rochester.
-A few of my interests, along with related papers/links (under construction):
+I'm interested in:

+* Signal and image processing
 * Applied mathematics, especially mathematical biology and mathematical physics
-* Signal and image processing
-* Scientific software development (see the [ASPIRE](https://github.com/ComputationalCryoEM/ASPIRE-Python) software package, to which I am a contributor)
+* Scientific software development